oneheartforone/DP-SSLoRA/README.md

 # DP-SSLoRA
-The offical repository for all algorithms and code for the "<b>DP-SSLoRA: A Privacy-Preserving Medical Classification Model Combining Differential Privacy with Self-supervised Low-rank Adaptation</b>".
+The official repository for "<b>DP-SALoRA: A privacy-preserving medical classification model that combines differential privacy with self-supervised low-order adaptation</b>."

 ## Usage

 #### Setup